Introduction to Toronto Liposuction

 Specific Areas for Liposuction

-The abdominal (tummy) region is a commonly treated area in Toronto.
+The abdominal area is a common focus of Liposuction treatment at Dr. Tong’s practice in Toronto.
 Tummy Liposuction can be a great option for you if you can ‘pinch more than an inch’.
-Dr. Tong performs you Liposuction with three incisions: one in the navel and two more in the lower abdomen, below the bikini line.
+Abdominal Liposuction is performed with three incisions: one in the navel and two more in the lower abdomen, below the bikini line.
 The treated area extends from the panty line up to the edge of the ribs, and laterally to approximately the hip bones.

 The love handles are not addressed directly with abdominal Liposuction, but may be treated simultaneously if desired.